 What is SIBO?

+So, what is SIBO?
 Although there is some beneficial bacteria in your small intestine (sometimes called the small bowel), most of your gut bacteria is meant to be located in your large intestine and colon.
 In fact, this is where they help break down food, synthesize vitamins, and eliminate waste.
 When the “healthy” bacteria normally found in the large intestine and colon begin to colonize the small intestine, SIBO occurs.
 However, it can also be caused by an overgrowth of otherwise normal bacteria in the small intestine itself.

 This can be caused by high-carb diets, nerve and muscle damage from diabetes or certain autoimmune conditions, Hashimoto’s, physical obstructions such as diverticula, scarring from surgeries or Crohn’s disease, and from medications such as antibiotics, acid-blocking drugs, and steroids.